kdeldycke/awesome-engineering-team-management/readme.md

 - [All the best engineering advice I stole from non-technical people](https://medium.com/@bellmar/all-the-best-engineering-advice-i-stole-from-non-technical-people-eb7f90ca2f5f) - “It's intriguing that the stuff that really seems to make a difference in the quality of software never seems to be about software.”
 - [What Makes A Great Software Engineer?](https://faculty.washington.edu/ajko/papers/Li2015GreatEngineers.pdf) - Doesn't conclude on a definitive answer to the question, but details a model based on 53 attributes (!).
 Still a good source referencing other papers on the topic.
 - [How I operated as a Staff engineer at Heroku](https://amyunger.com/blog/2020/09/10/staff-engineer-at-heroku.html) - A great window into the somewhat nebulous title of Staff Engineer, also called Principal Engineer or Software Architect at times.
 I.e. a role in which you are a technical expert, but know how to solve non-obvious engineering issues, most of the time because they are rooted in social, communications and hierarchical complexities.
+- [What makes a Senior Dev](https://news.ycombinator.com/item?id=11341567) - “Time, man.
+You gotta do your fucking time.”

 ### Consultants